Meyjann/opencampus_2024/README.md

-# opencampus_2024
+# HAI Lab: Open Campus 2024
-This is a repository for backend program for open campus 2024
+This is a repository for backend program for Open Campus 2024 in NAIST